The Modern Lake Conroe Home We Couldn’t Find, So We Built It

 And now, after years of living in it, finishing it, refining it, and continuing to imagine what comes next, I can say this with even more confidence:

-The best homes begin with an authentic interior design and architectural points of view.
+The best homes begin with authentic interior design and a strong architectural point of view.

 They are not assembled one decision at a time.
 They are designed with purpose, carried through with discipline, and finished with the details that make them feel deeply personal.